-The Xbox One is Microsoft's third home console, following on from the Xbox 360.
-It was officially unveiled on May 21, 2013 in Redmond, Washington.
+The Xbox One is Microsoft's third home console.
+It was officially unveiled on May 21, 2013.

 On April 24, 2013, Microsoft announced they would hold an event hosted by Don Mattrick on May 21, 2013 at their home office in Redmond, Washington to reveal the new generation of Xbox.

 Microsoft's Director of Programming for Xbox Live, Larry Hryb, commented that the Xbox Reveal event would focus on the hardware and features of the system, while most of the major game announcements would be presented at E3 2013, which is less than three weeks later.